 Does buffer size affect sound quality?

 Buffer volume does not harm the sound quality and is only known to affect the CPU speed and cause latency.
-As previously stated, a reduction in your buffer volume could put a lot of pressure on the computer processor.
+As previously stated, reducing your buffer volume could put a lot of pressure on the computer processor.
 Due to this pressure, there will be clicks and pops coming out of your speakers.

 A quick representation of the same waveform being sampled at different settings.
 A bigger sample rate and bit-depth mean more quality.
 Source

-Remember that even if your computer and DAW support a 192kHz sample rate and 32-bit float bit-depth, which is currently the highest quality you can get from most DAWs, you should make sure that your interface can record up to those settings.
+Remember that even if your computer and DAW support a 192kHz sample rate and 32-bit float bit-depth, which is currently the highest quality you can get from most DAWs, you should ensure that your interface can record up to those settings.

 Some websites agree that an increased buffer quantity may be necessary to record an audio signal precisely without distortions and restricted latency.
 At this point, the balance between dormancy and the workload placed on the CPU is essential.
-Whenever there is distortion in a recording, you might have to prepare for another recording as it will be difficult to remove it.
+You might have to prepare for another recording whenever there is distortion in a recording, as it will be difficult to remove it.

 Nevertheless, while a few notable websites support the notion that a reduced buffer size harms the sound quality, most people think the opposite in an increased buffer volume.
 They believe that it will not harm the sound quality so long as it is large enough to avoid pop-ups and uncomfortable noises.